tarneaux/river-get-tags/README.md

-# river-list-tags
+# river-get-tags

 A small utility to get the currently focused and occupied tags in the River compositor on Wayland.

 This will most likely be used for scripting.
 I used for the my eww (Elkowar's Wacky Widgets) bar.

-To configure the number of printed bits, change the `5` value (6 tags minus one for me) in `river-list-tags.c`
+To configure the number of printed bits, change the `5` value (6 tags minus one for me) in `river-get-tags.c`
 ```c
 void printbits(unsigned int v) {
   int i; // for C89 compatability